The Best Outdoor Cooking Gear for Your Next Camping Trip

 How do I find work?

 There are multiple ways to try and find specified work.
 If you are looking to work on a farm with plants or animals you can call up the Harvest Trail on 1800 062 332.
 I would recommend completing your 88 days at the beginning of your visa.
-If you leave your specified work until the end of your visa you may not complete your days due to unforeseen circumstances such as weather, illness or lack of work.
+If you leave your specified work until the end of your visa you may not complete your days due to unforeseen circumstances such as weather, illness, or lack of work.

 The Harvest Trail will help to guide you on what areas can supply the most jobs and accommodation but will not source a job for you.
 I recommend talking to fellow backpackers when you arrive and getting phone numbers for employers and for accommodation.
 COVID-19 has had an effect on regional farms so finding a farm to work on now is not as easy as it was before the pandemic.
-The time of year will also play a factor into what part of Australia there will be work and how much of it.
+The time of year will also play a factor in what part of Australia there will be work and how much of it.

 You can also look for jobs on Indeed, Jora, Workforce Australia, and backpacker job board.
 If you see a contact number on a website don’t hesitate to pick up the phone.
 Being eager to work in Australia is better and you’ll get a job before someone waiting on an email.